yracine/device-type.myecobee/README.md

 d) Copy and paste the code  (you can use the 'raw' button to avoid 'forking' the code) under

-The code will send to you via a google drive temporary link (please send your donation to get the code).
+<b>The code will send to you via a google drive temporary link (please send your donation to
+get the code).</b>

 e) Hit the create button at the bottom